-Welcome to another Wacky Wednesday project – clever ways to get creative with Christmas card crafts.
+Welcome to another Wacky Workshops project – clever ways to get creative with Christmas card crafts.

 These projects are a great way to avoid adding to the ever growing piles of rubbish on our planet.
 Have you read my post How to Win by Avoiding the Bin?